nixxholas/theOnlinePetStore/README.txt

+# The Online Pet Store Administration System
+### Built by a noob, for noobs.

-How to properly port your ASP .NET 5 RC 1 Project to ASP Core
+##How to properly port your ASP .NET 5 RC 1 Project to ASP Core

 1. Make sure you copy the whole project.json I have.